knpuniversity/javascript/knpu/ep2-es6/babel.md

-# Babel: Transliterating to Old JavaScript
+# Babel: Transpiling to Old JavaScript

 Time to use Babel!
 How?
 At your terminal, type